Icinga/icinga-build-vagrant/README.md

 * Remove the `authorizationStrategy` and `securityRealm` blocks
 * Save the file and restart Jenkins
 * Leave the machine and re-run `vagrant provision jenkins`

+### Adding the slave

+In order to connect Jenkins to the slave two things need to be configured:
+The node and a set of credentials.
+They are currently not in puppet because we do not have a template for credentials yet.
+You will need to create a new ssh-credential with the username 'jenkins' and ~/.ssh as location for the key.

+When adding a node, set the following options:

+    Remote root directory: /home/jenkins
+    Launch method: Launch via ssh
+    Host: 192.168.33.81
+	Port: 2222
+    Credentials: /the credentials you created/

 ## License